Fantasy football playoffs: Henry, Chubb lead Week 15 running back rankings

 Dec.
-16 (UPI) -- Derrick Henry, Nick Chubb, Austin Ekeler, Alvin Kamara and Aaron Jones top my Week 15 fantasy football running back rankings for 2020.
+16 (UPI) -- Derrick Henry, Nick Chubb, Alvin Kamara, Aaron Jones and David Montgomery top my Week 15 fantasy football running back rankings for 2020.

-David Montgomery, Cam Akers, James Robinson, Dalvin Cook and D'Andre Swift round out my Top 10 options for the fantasy football playoff semifinals.
+Cam Akers, James Robinson, Dalvin Cook, D'Andre Swift and Chris Carson round out my Top 10 options for the fantasy football playoff semifinals.

 J.K.
 Dobbins and Mike Davis also are among my favorite starts this week at the running back position.